-Psychology of Happiness for Individual Thriving is a six-week virtual learning experience focused on the application of positive psychology to your life.
+Psychology of Happiness for Individual Thriving is a four-week virtual learning experience focused on the application of positive psychology to your life.
 The experience is grounded in a highly practical and scientifically based approach to understanding happiness and how it can apply back to work and life.

 Core Learning Areas